duanev/pgdb/examples/qemu/aarch64/smp/README.md

-## Get qemu to debug some errors
+## Get qemu to debug some errors, trace some events

 ```
 $ qemu-system-aarch64 -machine virt -cpu cortex-a53 -m 256 -monitor stdio -kernel smp.bin -d guest_errors,unimp,in_asm -s -S
 ```

 Press any key in the qemu virtual terminal to reboot the simulated machine.
-(smp thread 0, the boot thread, is polling on the uart rx status)
+(smp thread 0, the boot thread, is polling on the uart rx status)  MAX_CPUS is fixed at 8 (thats all that qemu-system-aarch64 currently supports).